 The experience can go either way, positive or negative.
 Everyone reacts differently to psychedelics.
-Paul Austin, a writer for The Third Wave, offers potential first-time users some sound user advice:
+Paul Austin, a writer for The Third Wave, offers potential first-time users some sound user advice;

-“Be ready to feel like someone stepped into your head and shuffled things around, or that they took some things out, or put some things in.
-Be ready for hysterical laughing fits, awe, profound insights, confusion, anxiety and discomfort.
-Be ready for anything.”
+- “Be ready to feel like someone stepped into your head and shuffled things around, or that they took some things out, or put some things in.
+Be ready for hysterical laughing fits, awe, profound insights, confusion, anxiety, and discomfort.
+Be ready for anything.

 There’s new evidence to suggest psilocybin might be useful in treating depression.

-Researchers at Imperial College London recently concluded a small study using the hallucinogenic mushrooms on 19 people with untreatable depression.
+Researchers at Imperial College London recently concluded a small study using hallucinogenic mushrooms on 19 people with untreatable depression.
 Depressive symptoms in half of the patients disappeared for up to five weeks and magnetic resonance imaging (MRI) of the patients’ brains backed up the claim.

-“is that the brain changes occurred in the networks we know are involved in depression, after just a single dose of psilocybin.”
+“What’s impressive about these preliminary findings,” Mitul Mehta, a professor at the Institute of Psychology, King’s College London, told the BBC; “is that the brain changes occurred in the networks we know are involved in depression, after just a single dose of psilocybin.”

 According to the brain scans, researchers noted activity in two key areas after patients were given psilocybin: